-Excellent to bad credit; it doesn’t matter.
-Our tips on how to obtain the lowest mortgage rate possible works for everyone – even first time home buyers.
+Excellent credit to bad credit; it doesn’t matter.
+Our tips on how to get a lower mortgage rate works for everyone – even first-time home buyers.

 Low-rate mortgages in California can be hard to obtain and it’s true, the mortgage process can be complicated and stressful however it doesn’t have to be.
 In fact, this article will help you get a lower mortgage rate and make the mortgage process better.

 Lowest Rate Tips